yewstack/yew/docs/advanced-topics/how-it-works.md

 which specifies all the steps to get to the end result.
 Having tools like the `html!` macro becomes increasingly useful as your codebase gets larger and more people work on it.

+When looking through code output by the macro the [API documentation](https://docs.rs/yew) is a useful tool for working out what different items of code are doing.
+Protip: the documentation is searchable!

 ## What is a virtual DOM?

 The DOM ("document object model") provides a representation of the HTML content on a web page in a